iam-veeramalla/Shell/README.md

 # Shell
-Schell Scripts are given for reference snd practice
+Schell Scripts are given for reference and practice